What To Do If Your New Kitten Has Diarrhea

 Monitor them

 Make sure that you're monitoring your kitten closely.
-If their symptoms get rapidly worse or if you notice that they have other ailments, you need to act quickly.
-Talk to a trusted veterinarian to get to the bottom of what's causing their problem.
+If their symptoms get rapidly worse or if you notice that they have other symptoms like vomiting, poor or no appetite, and lethargy, you need to act quickly by taking them to a veterinarian for an examination and treatment.

 Reduce stressors

-Make sure they have enough stimulation and comfortable places to sleep and play.
+Make sure they have enough stimulation and comfortable places to sleep, hide and play.
 Try buying a cat tree, frequently change out toys, and ensure your kitten is properly socialized with both humans and other pets in the household.
-You can also reach out to a vet to learn more about if using pheromones could potentially help reduce your kitten's stress levels.

 Give them a supplement

 A veterinarian may suggest giving your kitten a probiotic supplement.
-These are specially formulated to promote normal intestinal health and balance and can be easily integrated into your kitten's diet.
+These are specially formulated to promote normal gut health and balance and can be easily integrated into your kitten's diet.

 The most important thing to keep in mind when you have a kitten is that there’s never a wrong time to reach out to a vet.
 Not only will this provide you with peace of mind, but it will also help catch any potential problems quickly.